 This art print would be my humble beginnings of realistic landscape painting.
 After all, it was my first attempt at painting a building.
 Boy, have I come a long way!
 The piece was painted, prints made and ready to sell in 1988.
 At that time, I had never tried to market my work on that large scale before.
 So, I just naively thought that since I wanted to restore this house all my friends and anyone who was related to the Hobson family would want to purchase a print and support the project.
 Needless to say, I was wrong.
 We did sell a few prints and were able to make some repairs to the place then the interest faded.
 We have over the years tried to keep the house from going into further disrepair.
 Thankfully, at the time of this writing, interest in this print and the restoration project seems to be coming back little by little.
 I do pick at my children saying, “When I’m gone, everybody might want one of my first prints.
 So, you guys may finely get the old house restored.”
 Of course they reply with “Oh Mama.!”
 All kidding aside, sales of this print are appreciated and we are still using the profits to keep the house repaired.
 Unfortunately, the house now needs more love than we have been able to give at this time because of the medical expenses that we have incurred due to my illness and being in a wheel chair.

-In 1989, I was invited by two local galleries, one in Elkin, NC and one in Winston Salem, NC, to sit one day a week and paint giving me the opportunity to meet and share my artwork with more people.
+In 1989, I was invited by two local galleries, Maggie’s Gallery in Elkin, NC and Hampton House Gallery in Winston Salem, NC, to sit one day a week and paint giving me the opportunity to meet and share my artwork with more people.
+I owe a lot of gratitude to these folks for helping me to launch my career.
 Now, from the time of picking the brushes back up, I had a waiting list of so many people desiring one of my creations.
 And as time moved on, I quickly realized I could not do enough original paintings to satisfy the need.
 I also realized that not everyone could afford an original painting either.
 I needed to seriously consider doing limited edition prints again of my more popular pieces.

 So, in late 1989, my second limited edition was released to the public.
 The subject of the painting was an old country store in a little historic village near my home, called “Rockford”.
 From that point, I had prints and original paintings in most of the art galleries in the Piedmont area of NC.
 I was a very busy woman by then with a booming art career and attending my kids high school events.
 Not only did the prints allow more people to acquire my work, they were an opportunity for me to broaden my base of popularity.
 As my career moved forward, in 1990, I did a painting and prints of the historical Bethabara Church that stands in the Moravian village of Bethabara in Old Town, North Carolina.